1090MHz/XPlane-Plugin-Template/README.md

 - **XPluginStop**: Cleans up resources and unregisters callbacks before plugin unload.
 - **XPluginReceiveMessage**: Handles incoming messages from X-Plane or other plugins.

+### Non-Static Functions:
+Entry Point Functions: Functions like XPluginStart, XPluginStop, XPluginEnable, and XPluginDisable are typically not static.
+They serve as the entry points defined by the X-Plane SDK and are called externally by the simulator.

 ## Installation

 To use this plugin: